 Eight organizations have been awarded grants provided by the Adolescent Health Project, a program of the Women’s Fund of Omaha, to develop systems that will increase the availability of free testing, free treatment, and free prevention services for sexually transmitted diseases (STDs).
 Private donors provided the funding for the grants that totaled a combined $2.6 million dollars, and have been awarded to organizations whose goals are to create or expand programs benefiting all genders ages 15-24 in the areas of STD testing, STD treatment, and condom distribution.
 Douglas County has one of the highest rates of STDs in the country, and the highest rates are seen in adolescents ages 15-24.
 By increasing the accessibility of free testing and treatment, the Adolescent Health Project hopes to create sustainable, community-wide changes in the sexual knowledge and health of Omaha’s youth.

 In order to see a significant change in the way our community talks about and deals with the issue of STDs, we need to make sure the proper resources are available and easily accessible.
-These grants will help each of these organizations expand their capacity for free STD testing and treatment, provide education, and distribute condoms to help prevent the spread of STDs.” said Brenda Council, Coordinator of the Adolescent Health Project.
+These grants will help each of these organizations expand their capacity for free STD testing and treatment, provide education, and distribute condoms to help prevent the spread of STDs.” said Brenda Council, Adolescent Health Project Manager.

 The following organizations have been awarded grants to support their STD-related programs: